 So, I have this amazing walnut butcher block countertop.

-It cost me well more than the Ikea butcher block alternative I was considering (about a $400 difference in total cost).
+It cost me way more than the Ikea butcher block alternative I was considering (about a $400 difference).
 But after that first coat of oil and beeswax soaked into the wood (read about why I chose this mixture here), bringing out all of its gorgeous color variation, I was forever smitten.
 I had made the right choice.
 However, when it comes to finishing off various other projects in the kitchen, such as the tiled backsplash, there are certain steps that proved to be a little more difficult thanks to this oiled coating.

 (Before we go into all of those items, there is one question I wanted to answer first: why didn’t I just wait to oil them until after?
 The answer is pretty simple: in order to protect those raw wood counters against everything else that would come into contact with them, they needed to be treated asap.
-For moisture reasons, for stain reasons, for water protection reasons (and I wasn’t about to go months of not having a usable sink!)… the counter needed to be oiled before getting to any of the other finishing projects.
+For moisture reasons, for stain reasons, for water protection reasons (and I wasn’t about to go months of not having a usable sink!), the counter needed to be oiled before getting to any of the other finishing projects.
 Especially since things have been progressing so slowly.
-If I had waited, and they were somehow damaged in the process, I would be kicking my own ass for being so stupid.
-For more info on the countertop treatment itself, click back to this post)
+If I had waited and they were somehow damaged in the process, I would be kicking my own butt for being so careless.
+For more info on the countertop treatment itself, look back to this post)

 The other workaround I found was the counter itself.
 I’d been debating whether to try to dry the counter out a little to see if the tape would stick (it didn’t) or just to keep it nicely oiled as a means of creating a slick, non-stick surface.
 I eventually realized option #2 was my only logical choice.
 Because the surface was already oily, it sort of kept a nice protective barrier to anything that dripped on it (which is sort of the reason for applying the oil in the first place as a regular countertop treatment against food and other everyday things).
 All I had to do if I spotted a wet clump of grout sitting on the surface was wipe it down with a wet towel.
 Even if I’d missed it before it dried, just a little bit of scraping with my fingernail or my putty knife did the trick.